Best Gravity Water Filter USA 2026: Alexapure Pro, ProOne, and Berkey Alternatives

 What happened to Berkey water filters in the US?

 Berkey has not filed for bankruptcy.
-Its Black Berkey replacement elements are under an EPA stop-sale (a FIFRA pesticide-device case, now before the Fifth Circuit Court of Appeals).
+Its Black Berkey replacement elements are under an EPA stop-sale (a FIFRA pesticide-device case, still unresolved in ongoing litigation).
 Systems still ship, but with standalone elements sold out, many Americans are switching to alternatives like the Alexapure Pro or ProOne Big+.

 What is the best Berkey alternative for US homes?